undefinedcode0/passwordGenerator/README.md

 # YOU'LL NEED LIBSODIUM INSTALLED ON YOUR COMPUTER FOR BUILDS OVER 5

-## I'll try to include libsodium here
+## I'll try to include libsodium here and possibly a batch script to copy it for you.

 ## A powerful password generator.
 ### It basically takes some letters from a list and randomizes them.